AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 - Social features yet (profile sharing comes after core product works)
 - Perfecting everything (ship 80% solutions, iterate based on feedback)

-The philosophy is: build the simplest thing that solves the problem, get it in people's hands, learn what actually matters, then iterate.
-Classic lean startup but applied to something as niche as BJJ tracking.
+The plan is: build the simplest thing that solves the problem, get it in people's hands, learn what actually matters, then iterate.
 I'm treating this like a learning project that might become something more.
 Not the other way around.

 ---

 **Current status:** Building Session 3.
 About to add spider graphs and polish the dashboard.

 **Timeline:** Finish v1 in next 4-6 weeks.
 Get 10-20 gym members using it.
-See if they come back without me nagging them.
+See if they come back without having to nag them.
 Then decide if it's worth continuing.

 **Repo:** Private for now.
-Will open-source eventually once it's more polished.

 ---

 If you read this far and you're genuinely interested (not just being polite), hit me up.
-I'm not looking for investment or co-founders right now.
+I'm not looking for feedbacks and helping hands.
 Just curious if this resonates with anyone else.
 And if you train BJJ and want to try it when it's ready, let me know.
 I need real users who will tell me when it sucks.

 I appreciate your time.
 - Aaradhya